auth1ery/Byte/README.md

 flexible, and abnormally buggy.

 # DISCLAIMER
 ANY WEBSITES CONNECTED TO THIS GITHUB REPO IS A BACKUP SITE.
-DO NOT USE THESE SITES ONLY IF NEOCITIES IS DOWN.
+DO NOT USE THESE SITES, BUT ONLY IF NEOCITIES IS DOWN.
 USE THE NEOCITIES VERSION: https://bytedev.neocities.org/

 # how to use